 - Tap Private.

-You're now in private browsing mode (you can tell this because the menu bar and Smart Search field are a dark grey colour).
+You're now in private browsing mode (you can tell this because the URL bar is black).
 An alert tells you that Safari won't remember the pages you visit, your search history or any AutoFill information after you close a tab in this mode.

-Any tabs you had open already will disappear, but you can open new tabs and browse normally.
-Tap the Search field to search for a website, or the plus sign icon to enter a URL or browse from your bookmarks.
+Any tabs you had open already will disappear (temporarily!), but you can open new tabs and browse normally.
+Tap the search field to search for a website, or the plus sign icon to enter a URL or browse from your bookmarks.

 Note that your non-private tabs are still open.
-To see them, tap the two-squares icon again, and then tap Private.
-Just remember that you're now having your browsing history tracked again!
+To see them, tap the two-squares icon again, and then tap Private again.
+Just remember that you're now having your browsing history tracked once more.

 Use a VPN for more privacy